CEUBA2023/DE1_TermProject2/README.md

 ![unnamed (2)](https://github.com/CEUBA2023/DE1_TermProject2/assets/141356115/debb4449-a68d-4e2b-868a-7e981a1f2dcf)

 **Analysis:**
 We can make out a few trends from the bar chart:
 (1) Highest amount of free shipping tends to come from the states with the highest level of GDP
 a.
-Reason?
-For most shops, one must reach a price threshold in order to unlock free shipping.
+Reason: For most shops, one must reach a price threshold in order to unlock free shipping.
 Therefore, those able to spend more (higher state GDP), more often have this option.
-(2).
-Highest levels of store pickup relates to lowest level of state GDP
+(2) Highest levels of store pickup relates to lowest level of state GDP
 a.
-Reason?
-Customers may opt for in-store pickup in order to forgo shipping costs
+Reason: Customers may opt for in-store pickup in order to forgo shipping costs

 **6.3.** How do sandal purchases compare in different US regions with varying average temperatures?